 Physiotherapy services delivered through the public health service are generally provided in hospitals, either on an in-patient or out-patient basis.
-Physiotherapists are specialised members of the healthcare profession who use mainly physical means such as exercise, manipulation, massage and electrical methods of therapy.
+Physiotherapists are healthcare professionals who use mainly physical treatments such as exercise, manipulation, massage and electrical methods of therapy.
 This therapy is used to treat pain, injury and disability as a result of conditions and illnesses that affect people of all ages and backgrounds.

 A limited community physiotherapy service may also be provided by the Health Service Executive (HSE).
 Where available from the HSE, physiotherapy services are free of charge to medical card holders and people who have a Health Amendment Act Card.

 RulesThe Health Service Executive is not obliged to provide physiotherapy services in the community but it does in some cases.
 Usually, a community service is provided in health centres or clinics.